atilaneves/reggae/README.md

              Files([/*list of extra files to add*/]),
              Filter!(a => a != "foo.d"))); //get rid of unwanted files

-`targetsFromSources` isn't specific to C++, it'll create object file targets for all supported languages (currently C, C++ and D).
+`objectFiles` isn't specific to C++, it'll create object file targets for all supported languages (currently C, C++ and D).